Pradumnasaraf/DevOps/docs/terraform/commands.md

 2. Terraform Plan

 It is used to create an execution plan.
-It shows what Terraform will do when you call apply.
+It shows what Terraform will do when you run `apply`.

 ```bash
 terraform plan